cesaremaio/cesaremaio.github.io/index.md

 - 🎓 MSc in Physics of Complex Systems (110/110L) – UniTO
 - 🔬 Master’s research on Multitask Learning – KU Leuven
-- 💼 Industry projects on LLMs and production-ready ML tools – Italdesign
+- 💼 Industry projects on LLMs and production-ready ML tools – @Italdesign
-- 📦 Built async ingestion from Confluence to Qdrant

 ---